parkgayoung/racisminarchy/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Computational text analysis of archaeologists’ writing about race
+# Computational text analysis of archaeological writing about race

 <!-- badges: start -->